 Are you a keen rambler or hiker?
-Travel to England's Lake District or to The Highlands of Scotland both of which provide stunning, if not challenging, wilderness to explore on foot.
+Travel to England's North West to the wonderful Lake District or to The Highlands of Scotland both of which provide stunning, if not challenging, wilderness to explore on foot.
 Don't forget your camera as you'll want to capture the picture-book scenery on film.
 Step over the border into Scotland famed for its imposing peaks, romantic lochs and fascinating cities.
 Trace the history of the Scots with visits to Stirling or travel back 5,000 years as you visit prehistoric settlements and burial tombs of The Orkney Isles.

 Spend some time in Wales on your coach tour of the UK and you won't be disappointed as it is home to some of the most attractive coastlines in the whole of the United Kingdom.
 Cardigan Bay is a popular sandy spot so is Rhossili Bay in the Gower Peninsula which was voted the third best beach in Europe!
 You'll find hillsides strewn with sheep, plenty of national parks to roam and quaint villages laced with deep traditions and folklore.